Noam Laish

-Noam Laish (נועם ליש; born 22 August 1993) is an Israeli professional basketball player.
+Noam Laish (נועם ליש; born 22 August 1993) is an Israeli professional basketball player for Elitzur Yavne of the Liga Leumit.
+He played college basketball for one season with the Maine Black Bears.

 Professional career

 Laish grew up in Timrat and began his career with the Jezreel Valley team in the high school Premier League.
 He played at the 2009 FIBA Europe Under-16 Championship, averaging 10.5 points, 3.1 rebounds, 2 assists and 1.5 steals in 25 minutes of play.
 After graduating from high school in November 2011 he moved to play in the United States at the University of Maine.